Target Exam

 Explanation:

-The correct answer is > To make vain efforts.
+The correct answer is option 1: To make vain efforts

-The idiom to beat the air means to make futile or useless efforts.
+To beat the air means to waste effort on something useless or ineffective, similar to fighting a battle that cannot be won.
 It is often used to describe someone who is trying to achieve something that is impossible or very difficult.
 The idiom comes from the image of someone flailing their arms about in the air, but not actually making any progress.